gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 ### ARC Code Motion

-The main implication for ARC Code Motion is that we can no longer move the ARC operations implied by load_strong, store_strong separately from said instructions.
-This means that when we want to move these instructions since there is now a load/store involved, we must also consider the read/writes to memory.
+If ARC Code Motion wishes to move `load_strong`, `store_strong` instructions, it must now consider read/write effects.
+On the other hand, it will be able to now not consider the side-effects of destructors when moving retain/release operations.

+### Normal Code Motion

+Normal code motion will lose some effectiveness since many of the load/store operations that it used to be able to move now must consider ARC information.
+We may need to consider running ARC code motion earlier in the pipeline where we normally run Normal Code Motion to ensure that we are able to handle these cases.

 ### ARC Optimization

-The main implication for ARC optimization is that instead of eliminating just retains, releases, it must be able to recognize load_strong/store_strong and set their flags as appropriate.
+The main implication for ARC optimization is that instead of eliminating just retains, releases, it must be able to recognize `load_strong`, `store_strong` and set their flags as appropriate.

 ### Function Signature Optimization

-The main implication for FSO is that FSO must be able to recognize a `store strong` as releasing.
-Then it will change the `store_strong` to be a `store_store [init]` and move the release into the caller.
+Semantic ARC affects function signature optimization in the context of the owned to guaranteed optimization.
+Specifically:

+1. A `store_strong` must be recognized as a release of the old value that is being overridden.
+In such a case, we can move the `release` of the old value into the caller and change the `store_strong` into a `store_strong [init]`.
+2. A `load_strong` must be recognized as a retain in the callee.
+Then function signature optimization will transform the `load_strong` into a `load_strong [return]`.

 # Appendix